-Security

-This is only a selection of the most important settings.
+For Flask-Security and Flask-Cors (setting names start with "SECURITY" or "CORS"), this is only a selection of the most important settings.
 See the Flask-Security Docs as well as the Flask-CORS docs for all possibilities.

 SECRET_KEY ()

 Used to sign user sessions and also as extra salt (a.k.a. pepper) for password salting if SECURITY_PASSWORD_SALT is not set.
 This is actually part of Flask - but is also used by Flask-Security to sign all tokens.